Using the ServiceHandler

 Using promises instead of callbacks...

-The scheduler object exposes all of its functions in a way that allows callbacks or promises.
+The scheduler object exposes all of its functions in a way that allows callbacks or promises, but they operate differently.
+The callback method is the older method and will always call the callback with the string content of the scheduler response.

 To provide a callback to any scheduler function, simply include it as the last argument of the function.

-If a callback function is not provided, the scheduler will automatically switch to the Promise method and you can use await or .then() / .catch() functions to access the return value.
+However, if a callback function is not provided, the scheduler will automatically switch to using the Promise method and you can use await or .then() / .catch() functions to access the return value.

-Finally, if a function is not exported by the current Captivate API, it will not throw an exception, but will instead respond with a failure message.
+Finally, if a function is not exported by the current Captivate API, it will not throw an exception, but will instead respond with a failure message as described above.

 serverUrl property